ahultgren/hamster/README.md

 ## Custom extensions

 Want to store the caches in redis instead of in-memory?
-Go ahead and implement .store, .hasCache, .addTimeout, and possibly any other methods on a cache instance.
+Go ahead and implement .store, .hasCache, .getCache, .addTimeout, and possibly any other methods on a cache instance.
 I will probably implement a neater api for this later.